Miami Fury

-The Miami Fury is a football team in the Women's Football Alliance.
-Based in Miami, Florida, the Fury plays its home games at Carter Park.
+The Miami Fury are a football team in the Women's Football Alliance.
+Based in Miami, Florida, the Fury play their home games at Carter Park.

 History

 2000

-The Fury was formed as a charter member of the Women's Professional Football League when it started full-league play in 2000 (previously, it had just been a barnstorming venture between the Lake Michigan Minx and the Minnesota Vixen).
+The Fury were formed as a charter member of the Women's Professional Football League when they started full-league play in 2000 (previously, it had just been a barnstorming venture between the Lake Michigan Minx and the Minnesota Vixen).
 The Fury were placed in the National Conference South Division alongside their in-state rivals the Daytona Beach Barracudas and the Tampa Tempest.
-In their inaugural season, the Fury finished with a 3–4 record, in-between the undefeated Barracudas (6-0) and the winless Tempest (0-6).
+In their inaugural season, the Fury finished with a 3–4 record, in-between the undefeated Barracudas (6–0) and the winless Tempest (0–6).